-- (1) The Minister may, on the advice of the Deputy Commissioner, make Regulations not inconsistent with this Act for the better carrying out or giving effect to the provisions of this Act. - (2) Without limiting the generality of subsection (1), the Regulations may provide for any or all of the following: - (a) how personal data must be processed transparently; - (b) how joint-data controllers are to work together and the obligations that are to be imposed on each or both of the data controllers; - (c) the obligations of the data processors; - (d) security of processing; - (e) record of processing operations; - (f) obligations relating to personal data breaches; - (g) personal data breach notification to data subjects.
+- (1) The Minister may, on the advice of the Commissioner, make Regulations not inconsistent with this Act for the better carrying out or giving effect to the provisions of this Act. - (2) Without limiting the generality of subsection (1), the Regulations may provide for the following: - (a) how personal data must be processed transparently; and - (b) how joint data controllers are to work together and the obligations that are to be imposed on each or both of the data controllers; and - (c) the obligations of the data processors; and - (d) security of processing; and - (e) record of processing operations; and - (f) obligations relating to personal data breaches; and - (g) personal data breach notification to data subjects.